Transportation in Buffalo, New York: Public transit

 The Buffalo Metro Rail, also operated by the NFTA, is a 6.4 mi long, single-line light rail system that extends from Erie Canal Harbor in downtown Buffalo to the University Heights district (specifically, the South Campus of University at Buffalo) in the northeastern part of the city.
 The downtown section of the line runs above ground and is free of charge to passengers.
 North of Theater Station, at the northern end of downtown, the line moves underground, remaining underground until it reaches the northern terminus of the line at University Heights.
 Passengers pay a fare to ride this section of the rail.

 A Buffalo Metro Rail train passes through Lafayette Square.

 A NFTA project underway, "Cars Sharing Main Street," will substantially revise the downtown portion of the Metro Rail.
 It will allow vehicular traffic and Metro Rail cars to share Main Street, in a manner similar to that of the trolleys of San Francisco.
 The design includes new stations and pedestrian-friendly improvements.
 The first phase of the project, restoring two-way traffic in the 700 block of Main Street between Edward and West Tupper Streets, was completed in 2009.
 The NFTA operates bus lines throughout the city, region and suburbs.
 The second, restoring two-way traffic in the 600 block of Main Street between West Tupper and West Chippewa Streets, was completed in January 2015.

+For Buffalo Public Schools they contract the school bus company First Student to transport children to and from school.